notken12/arcadecord/README.md

 * `emit(String event, ...args)`: emit an event, ex: 'init'.
 Used internally.
 * `init()`: adds the game into `gameManager`'s store of games, emits `'init'` event.
 Used internally.
 * `getURL()`: get the URL to play the game
-* `async doesUserHavePermission(String id)`: does user have perms to join game? (message send perms in game's channel)
+* `async doesUserHavePermission(String id)`: does user have perms to join game? (slash command perms in game's channel)
 * `async canUserJoin(String id)`: can user join game?
 * `async canUserSocketConnect(id)`: can the user's socket.io socket connect?
 * `getDataForClient(String userId)`: gets the data to be sent to the client via socket.
 Hides user ids which can be used to join as the player.
 Later user ids will be made available after we switch to using private keys